Marcella Hazan’s Bolognese Sauce

 • Cook, uncovered, for 3 hours or more, stirring from time to time.
 While the sauce is burbling away, there's a chance that it'll start drying out.
 To keep the sauce from sticking to the bottom of the pot and scorching, add 1/2 cup water if necessary, just know that it's crucial that by the time the sauce has finished simmering, the water should be completely evaporated, and the fat should separate from the sauce.

-• Take a spoonful—or two—of sauce and season with salt and pepper to taste.
+• Taste a spoonful—or two—of sauce and season with salt and pepper to taste.
 Add the remaining 2 tablespoons butter to the hot pasta and toss with the sauce.
 Serve with freshly grated Parmigiano-Reggiano on the side.

 Notes